Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 # Seed Hacking

-> Repeat an experiment with different seeds for the pseudorandom number generator until the desired result is achieved.
+> Repeat an experiment with different random number seeds to get the best result.

 This practice is often referred to as **seed hacking** or **random seed shopping** - it's essentially a form of p-hacking specific to machine learning experiments.
 It's considered a questionable research practice since it can lead to unreliable or misleading results.